zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ### Fetching the model version

-When configured at the pipeline or step level, the model version will be available through the `StepContext` or `PipelineContext`
+When configured at the pipeline or step level, the model version will be available through the [StepContext](../advanced-guide/pipelining-features/fetch-metadata-within-pipeline.md) or [PipelineContext](../advanced-guide/pipelining-features/fetch-metadata-within-pipeline.md).

 ```python
 from zenml import get_step_context, get_pipeline_context, step, pipeline